alextang809/RhyCare/README.md

    8. add a bottom navigation bar

-      * Implementation note: Using variable makes it possible to have different titles on app bar on different pages with a single navigation bar.
+      * Implementation note: Using variables makes it possible to have different titles on app bar on different pages with a single navigation bar.

    9. Home Page frontend